rossibarra/Demo/README.md

 # Install

 `git clone https://github.com/yangjl/Demo.git`
-In addition, you have to manually copy the `largedata` folder to your directory:
+In addition, you have to manually copy (using `cp -r`) the `largedata` folder from `/group/grigrp5/ECL298/Demo/largedata/` to the `largedata` folder in your cloned repository.
-`cp -r /group/grigrp5/ECL298/largedata/ .`

 # Directory